Creator Of The Stars Of Night

 "I have always preserved an effection for a certain air of the Conditor alme Syderum, because one Sunday in Advent I heard that hymn sung on the steps of the cathedral (according to the custom of that place) as I lay in bed before daybreak.
 Mademoiselle Merceret, Madam de Warrens' chambermaid, knew something of music; I shall never forget a little piece that M. le Maitre made me sing with her, and which her mistress listened to with great satisfaction.
 In a word, every particular, even down to the servant Perrine, whom the boys of the choir took such delight in teasing.
 The remembrance of these times of happiness and innocence frequently returning to my mind, both ravish and affect me.

 The original from whence I obtained this arrangement had it at a half-note = 72, which would be an excellent meter if one wishes a dirge.
-Wishing to celebrate the birth of the Savior in a joyful manner, I have placed it at 95; play it at whatever meter suits you.
+Wishing to celebrate the birth of the Savior in a joyful manner, I have set it at 95; play it at whatever meter suits you.
 Return